kirisky/benchmarks-game/bencher/README.md

 * These scripts are designed to make content for the benchmarks game website — marked-up program source code files, program log files, multi-second run times, results checking, two-dozen language implementations, a thousand programs — that might not be what you need!
 (Perhaps something like [hyperfine](https://github.com/sharkdp/hyperfine) would match your needs?
 Perhaps something like [Phoronix Test Suite](https://www.phoronix-test-suite.com/) would match your needs?)

 * OTOH perhaps making something like the benchmarks game website is exactly what you would like to do, for example — [https://pybenchmarks.org/](https://pybenchmarks.org/)

+(January 2022, made a clean install of Ubuntu 21.10 and successfully installed the libraries required by the measurement scripts.)

 Background
 ----------